bjornBES/GamingCPU_Project/CPU/Architectures/BC232/BC232 Architecture Specs.md

 - 24 bit address bus
 - 16 bit data bus
 - a 4 KB IVT
-- Make use of the extended registers [List here](#extended-registers)
+- Make use of the extended registers
+- Long and Far address argument modes
+- PC becomes a 24 bit register

 ## Protected mode

-in Extended mode the CPU will get
+in Protected mode the CPU will get

 - 32 bit address bus
 - 32 bit data bus